GRAM-NEGATIVE BACILLI

 BIOCHEMICAL TESTS ALBUM LINK

-Gram negative bacilli comprise a vast array of bacteria, yet most clinically significant Gram-negative bacilli can be divided into two groups the Enterobacteriaceae and the Non-Enterobacteriaceae.
+Gram-negative bacilli comprise a vast array of bacteria, yet most clinically significant gram-negative bacilli can be divided into two groups the Enterobacteriaceae and the non-Enterobacteriaceae.

 Gram‑negative bacilli in the family Enterobacteriaceae are the most frequently encountered microbes in the clinical microbiology laboratory.
 They are often referred to as “enterics” since since they are normally found in the intestinal tract of humans and other animals.
 The presence of Escherichia coli was used by public health officials for many years to indicate fecal contamination of food and water supplies.
-Enterobacteriaceae include many genera of bacteria such as E. coli, Klebsiella, Salmonella, Shigella, and Proteus.
+Enterobacteriaceae include many genera of bacteria such as Escherichia, Klebsiella, Salmonella, Shigella, and Proteus.

 The truly enteric pathogens in the Enterobacteriaceae family include Salmonella, which causes typhoid fever and mild to severe gastroenteritis (inflammation of the gastrointestinal tract) due to “food poisoning” and Shigella, which causes bacterial dysentery (bloody diarrhea with fever) due to “food poisoning”.